wp-plugins/woocommerce-my-account-widget/readme.txt

 == Screenshots ==

 1. WooCommerce My Account Widget settings
+2. WooCommerce My Account Widget on the website, in default Twenty Twelve theme
+3. WooCommerce My Account Widget on the website, in default Twenty Twelve theme
-2. WooCommerce My Account Widget on the website, styled with custom CSS (not attached)
+4. WooCommerce My Account Widget on the website, styled with custom CSS (not attached)

 == Changelog ==
 ***WooCommerce My Account Widget***
+= 2013.05.21 - version 0.2 =
+* Added: logout link
+* Added: basic CSS styling
+* Changed: some basic layout settings (as less as possible)

 = 2013.04.01 - version 0.1 =
 * First release

 == Frequently Asked Questions ==
-= Where can I find the icons you used in your screenshot? = You can find more information on [our website](http://wordpress.siteevaluator.nl/product/woocommerce-my-account-widget/).
+= Where can I find the icons you used in your screenshot? = You can find more information on [our website](http://wordpress.geev.nl/product/woocommerce-my-account-widget/).